Ethra8/english-grows/README.md

   5. All users can subscribe to the monthly newsletter.
   6. Members of the monthly newsletter are informed of interesting cultural events, and social and historic facts related to the British culture, and English speaking countries around the world.

 ## USER STORIES

-### As a visitor
+### As a first-time visitor
-* FUTURE IMPLEMENTATION:I want to sign up for an account after a conscient decision, to check the free on-demmand materials.
-* I want to easily sign up for an account, after a conscient decision, to buy some services.
-* I want to check all the services available, depending on whether I'm a company or an individual buyer.
-* FUTURE IMPLEMENTATION: I want to have relevant information on the services provided, and therefore check the FAQS section to resolve main doubts before buying.
+#### B2C and B2B
-* FUTURE IMPLEMENTATION: I want to check the social media links to see the website profile, to look at photos from past events, and maybe follow.
+1. [ ] MUST HAVE: I want to check the social media links to see the website profile, to look at photos from past events, and maybe follow.
-* FUTURE IMPLEMENTATION: I want to know if the site has an interesting newsletter.
-* I want to know if there are some benefits to creating an account (e.g.: free on-demmand material).
+2. [ ] COULD HAVE: I want to check a FAQS section to find relevant information on the services provided, benefits to creating an account (e.g.: free on-demmand material, newsletter), etc.

+#### B2C
+3. [X] MUST HAVE: I want to check all the services available.
+4. [X] MUST HAVE: I want to sort the services by categories, or by price, and also be able to view only one specific category of services.

+#### B2B
+5. [X] MUST HAVE: I want to contact the site to receive a customized training plan and quote.

-### As User
+### As a Returning Visitor
-* I want to be able to easily register for an account, so that I can have a personal account and view my personal profile.
+6. [ ] COULD HAVE: I want to subscribe to the newsletter to be informed about special offers, new courses or features.
-* I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful.
+7. [X] I want to be able to easily register for an account, and receive an email confirmation after registering, so that I can verify that my account registration was successful.

+### As an Authenticated User
-* I want to be able to easily login and logout, so that I can access my personal account information.
+8. [X] I want to be able to easily login and logout, so that I can access my personal account information.
-* I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful.
-* I want to be able to easily recover my password in case I forget it, so that I can recover access to my ccount.
+9. [X] I want to be able to easily recover my password in case I forget it, so that I can recover access to my ccount.
-* FUTURE IMPLEMENTATION: I want to be able to have a personalized user profile, so that I can view my personal order history and order confirmations, and save my billing information.
+10. [ ] MUST HAVE: I want to be able to have a personalized user profile, so that I can view my personal order history and order confirmations.

-### As Shopper
+11. [ ] MUST HAVE: I want to be able to update and save my billing information on my user profile.

 #### Viewing and Navigation
-* I want to easily sign up for an account, after a conscient decision, to buy some services.
-* I want to view a list of services, so that I can easily choose what service suits me best.
+* [ ] I want to view a list of services, so that I can easily choose what service suits me best.
-* I want to be able to view specific type of service, so that I can quickly find services I'm interested in whitout having to go through all the services (e.g.: only ocmpany or individuals' services)
+* [ ] I want to be able to view specific type of service, so that I can quickly find services I'm interested in whitout having to go through all the services (e.g.: only ocmpany or individuals' services)
-* I want to be able to view individual service details, so that I can identify the price and description.
+* [ ] I want to be able to view individual service details, so that I can identify the price and description.
-* I want to be able to easily view the total of my purchase at any time, so that I can avoid spending too much.
+* [ ] I want to be able to easily view the total of my purchase at any time, so that I can avoid spending too much.

 #### Sorting and Searching
-* I want to sort the list of available services, so that I can easily identify the best priced and sorted by types.
+* [ ] I want to sort the list of available services, so that I can easily identify the best priced and sorted by types.
-* I want to sort a specific type of service, so that I can find the best-priced services in a specific type.
+* [ ] I want to sort a specific type of service, so that I can find the best-priced services in a specific type.
-* I want to sort multiple types of services simultaneously, so that I can find the best-priced services across broad types, such as 'individual' or 'reduced groups'.
+* [ ] I want to sort multiple types of services simultaneously, so that I can find the best-priced services across broad types, such as 'individual' or 'reduced groups'.

 ### AGILE DEVELOPMENT
 As part of the Agile development method, user stories have been created and implemented one at a time.
-Future features will be created, and the *not now* column has been emptied as per learning purposes.
+Future features will be created following the *'Could Have'* and *'Won't Have/Wish'* labels on the [stories](#user).
 [Kanba Project](https://github.com/users/Ethra8/projects/7)